ibm-cloud-docs/containers/cs_app.md

 Steps:

-1. Deploy your app to your cluster from the CLI.
+1. Deploy your app to a cluster from the CLI.
 When you deploy your app, you must request CPU.

     ```
     kubectl run <app_name> --image=<image> --requests=cpu=<cpu> --expose --port=<port_number>